 - Endemic Species: One of two carnivore species endemic to Europe (other being European mink, Mustela lutreola).

 - Characteristics:

 - World's most endangered cat species.

 - o Pointy ears, long legs, and leopard-like spotted fur.

 - Behavior:

-- Generally nocturnal.
+- o Generally nocturnal.

 - Activity patterns synchronized with major prey (rabbits).

 - Habitat:

-- Requires variable terrain below 1300 m.
+- o Requires variable terrain below 1300 m.

-- Prefers a mosaic of closed Mediterranean scrubland interspersed with open patches of grassland.
+- Prefers a mosaic of closed Mediterranean scrubland interspersed with open patches of

-- Often found in areas with marsh ecotones.

-- Distribution:

-- Once widespread throughout the Iberian Peninsula.

-- Now sparsely distributed in Spain and Portugal.

-- Conservation Status:

-- IUCN Red List: Vulnerable.

-- CITES: Appendix II.

-e-Samridhi Portal Why in the news?
-The Union Minister of Agriculture & Farmers' Welfare and Rural Development has urged state governments to encourage more farmers to register on the e-Samridhi portal to avail the facility of assured procurement.
-About e-Samridhi Portal: Launched through: National Agricultural Cooperative Marketing Federation of India Ltd. (NAFED) National Cooperative Consumers' Federation of India Limited (NCCF) Purpose: Registration of farmers for government procurement of pulses at Minimum Support Prices (MSP).
-Portal Registration: Can be done directly by farmers Can be done through Primary Agricultural Credit Societies (PACS) and Farmer Producer Organizations (FPOs) Payment: Made by NAFED directly into the farmers' mapped bank accounts No intermediary agency involved Indus Water Treaty Why in the news?
-(IWT) A Pakistani delegation recently arrived in Jammu for ongoing discussions about the 1960 Indus Water Treaty (IWT).
+To get free Live Classes, Materials Scan this QR Code & Download our Adda247 App grassland.
+Often found in areas with marsh ecotones.
+Distribution: Once widespread throughout the Iberian Peninsula.
+Now sparsely distributed in Spain and Portugal.
+Conservation Status: IUCN Red List: Vulnerable.
+CITES: Appendix II. e-Samridhi Portal Why in the news? ■ The Union Minister of Agriculture & Farmers' Welfare and Rural Development has urged state governments to encourage more farmers to register on the e-Samridhi portal to avail the facility of assured procurement.
+About e-Samridhi Portal: Indus Water Treaty (IWT) Why in the news?
+A Pakistani delegation recently arrived in Jammu for ongoing discussions about the 1960 Indus Water Treaty (IWT).
 About IWT: Date of Signing: The Indus Water Treaty was signed on September 19, 1960.
 Signatories: The treaty was signed by India and Pakistan, with the World Bank acting as a third-party guarantor.

 - Rivers Covered: The treaty governs the use of waters from the Indus River system, which includes six rivers:

-- o The Indus.
+- The Indus,

-- Jhelum,
+- o Jhelum.

-- Chenab,
+- o Chenab,

 - o Ravi,

 - o Beas, and

 - o Sutlej.

 - Allocation of Rivers:

 - Eastern Rivers: India has exclusive rights over the waters of the Ravi, Beas, and Sutlej.

 - Western Rivers: Pakistan has control over the waters of the Indus, Jhelum, and Chenab, although India is allowed limited use for agricultural, transport, and power generation purposes.

 - Permanent Indus Commission:

-- The treaty established the Permanent Indus Commission, comprising one commissioner from each country.
+- The treaty established the Permanent Indus

+Commission, comprising one commissioner from each country.

 - The commission is tasked with the administration of the treaty and the resolution of disputes.

 - Duration: The treaty has no expiration date and is intended to remain in force unless both countries agree to amend or terminate it.